pawelad/fakester/README.md

 intentions, and I try to prevent that in a couple of ways but (unfortunately) nothing is perfect.

+Last seen at [mortifex.xyz][mortifex] (and 18 other domains, which will remain unmentioned for now - I got to maintain the element of surprise with my boss).

 Feel free to use, ask, fork, star, report bugs, fix them, suggest enhancements and point out any mistakes.